vsessink/home-assistant-saj-h2-modbus/README.md

 Home Assistant Custom Component for reading data from SAJ Inverters through Modbus TCP.

+DO NOT USE THIS ONE because it is a hacked up version.

 Implements SAJ H2/HS2 Inverter registers from [SAJ H2-Protocol](https://github.com/stanus74/home-assistant-saj-h2-modbus/blob/main/saj-h2-modbus.zip)

 It should work for Ampere Solar Inverter (EKD-Solar) too.
 They use SAJ HS2 Inverter.